au-ts/ipbench/README.md

 1. **A controller** : Your personal computer
-2. **n testers** : A "heavyweight" PC on which the test will run
+2. **n clients** : A "heavyweight" PC on which the test will run
 3. **A target** : depending on the test requires different capabilities.

-The general procedure is that you specify the test and the controller sets up and sychronously starts the tester machines running their test aimed at the target.
-Once they have completed, they report their results back to the controller, which concatenates the results from all testers and reports a final tally.
+The general procedure is that you specify the test and the controller sets up and sychronously starts the client machines running their test aimed at the target.
+Once they have completed, they report their results back to the controller, which concatenates the results from all clients and reports a final tally.

-Some tests have a companion component that runs on the target, such as a CPU usage monitor (the light grey lines above).
+Some tests have a companion component that runs on the target, such as a CPU usage monitor.
 These are optional but work similar to the testing clients.

 ### Implementation